Thursday, July 31, 2025

 Highlights: Eastfjords, Djúpivogur, Borgarfjarðarhöfn, Puffins, Wilderness Center

-In the morning, we woke at 06:30 to get ready for another busy day.
-Our guide had planned to show us Puffins (which required extra driving time).
 It was slightly drizzly outside, with poor visibility, exactly the weather I had been worried about encountering.
-Hopefully, our drive to the eastern side of Iceland would let us escape to the sunnier side of the island.
+Our drive to the eastern side of Iceland will let us escape to the sunnier side of the island.

 As we began our drive east, our guide pointed out the Fosshotel Glacier Lagoon Hotel, the most expensive hotel in this part of Iceland, which is always sold out.
-When it was being built, the locals thought that this hotel would go bankrupt, but it turned out to be extremely successful.
+When it was being built, the locals thought that this hotel would go bankrupt, but it turned out to be highly successful.

 Nearby, in Hali, an extremely famous Icelandic author - Þórbergur Þórðarson (often anglicized as Thorbergur Thordarson, pronounced roughly THOR-ber-gur THOR-thar-son) was born, and we drove by his birthplace home.